igoodwin/csharp-create-derived-class/README.md

 - detect the class name automatically
 - suggest `<BaseClassName>Derived` as the default derived name
 - detect namespace
-- create a `.cs` file in the same folder
+- insert the derived class right below the base class in the same file
-- open the file and position cursor at the main implementation point
+- keep the caret on the generated TODO or generic parameters for quick edits

 ### 🔹 Generic class support
 Works with: